 IV.
-PARTICLE IDENTIFICATION: THE DEUTERON CASE
+PARTICLE IDENTIFICATION

-To evaluate the capabilities of AMS-02 for mass separation of antideuterons from other particles with the same charge, studies have been performed using the similar case of deuteron vs. proton separation.
-In the past, studies on the separation of helium (Z = 2) and beryllium (Z = 4) isotopes have also been performed using a standalone simulation of the RICH detector[9].
-In the present case the large difference between proton and deuteron abundances (D/p 1%) increases the importance of a very effective mass separation to isolate the deuteron signal from a large background of proton events.
+To evaluate the capabilities of AMS-02 for mass separation of deuterons and antideuterons from other particles with the same charge, studies have been performed using the case of deuteron vs. proton separation.
+In the past, studies on the separation of helium (Z=2) and beryllium (Z=4) isotopes have also been performed using a standalone simulation of the RICH detector[8].
+In the present case the large difference between proton and deuteron abundances (D/p \sim 1%) increases the importance of a very effective mass separation to isolate the deuteron signal from a large background of proton events.

 In the study of D/p separation a full-scale simulation of the AMS detector was used.
-Particles were simulated as coming from the top plane of a cube, corresponding to an acceptance of 47.78 m^2 sr. Three data samples were chosen.
+Particles were simulated as coming from the top plane of a cube, corresponding to an acceptance of $47.78 \text{ m}^2 \cdot \text{sr}$.
+Three data samples were chosen.
 Table I shows the momentum ranges and number of events simulated in each sample.